ZweiEuro/socketio-esp-idf/README.md

 based on v3.1.0

+# BIG FAT WARNING
+I have no idea why but using \' for the json instead of \" makes socketio straight up deny the request.
+This was a lot of pain to figure out.
 ## What is this?

 The general socketio implementation is written for unix socket implementations.
 While lwip is based on this I wanted to get a component for esp up and running